 \subsubsection{Agent Architecture}

-We implemented an LLM \footnote{During our experiment (August 2025), we used the Gemini 2.5 Flash model, referred to as “LLM” throughout.} agent whose architecture comprises five core components: \textit{Comment Analyzer}, \textit{Frequency Controller}, \textit{Phase-Sufficiency Evaluator}, \textit{Style Manager}, and \textit{Response Generator} (Figure \ref{fig:architecture}).
-All numerical thresholds used in this section were empirically derived from pilot trials to ensure smooth discussion flow in our experimental setting.
+We implemented an LLM \footnote{\mxj{ During our experiment (August 2025), we used Gemini 2.5 Flash (hereafter “LLM”), selected for its strong balance of reasoning, latency, and cost-efficiency.
+As our architecture relies on generic capabilities rather than model-exclusive features, we anticipate comparable performance across other SOTA models.} } agent whose architecture comprises five core components: \textit{Comment Analyzer}, \textit{Frequency Controller}, \textit{Phase-Sufficiency Evaluator}, \textit{Style Manager}, and \textit{Response Generator} (Figure \ref{fig:architecture}).
+All numerical thresholds \mxj{(e.g., intervention intervals)} used in this section were empirically derived from pilot trials to ensure smooth discussion flow in our experimental setting.
 Technical details (e.g., algorithms, prompts, evaluations) are included in the supplementary material.

 \textbf{Comment Analyzer} : This component continuously monitors incoming comments and processes them through its submodules to construct a structured understanding of the discussion, which serves as the basis for subsequent interventions.